Promoting the film industry in Kenya

-In 2019, Goethe-Institut Nairobi entered into a new venture with two leading film production companies to nurture the next generation of Kenyan filmmakers.
+In early 2019, Goethe-Institut Nairobi entered into a new venture with two film production companies to nurture the next generation of Kenyan filmmakers.

-In partnership with One Fine Day Films and Ginger Ink Films, the institute has been running a series of workshops and binge-watching events regarding TV and web series for the first time.
-The partnership is targeted at training emerging script-writers, producers and directors in the film industry.
+In partnership with One Fine Day Films and Ginger Ink Films, the institute ran a series of workshops and binge-watching events regarding TV and web series for the first time.
+The partnership was targeted at training emerging script-writers, producers and directors in the film industry.

 “Intensive training workshop for budding Kenyan film-makers”

-From March 10 to 14, 14 selected participants were guided by the mentor and expert Timo Gössler, Associate Professor for Serial Storytelling at the Film University Babelsberg KONRAD WOLF in Potsdam, Germany.
+From March 10 to 14, 14 selected participants attended a session facilitated by Timo Gössler, Associate Professor for Serial Storytelling at the Film University Babelsberg KONRAD WOLF in Potsdam, Germany.
 The intensive workshop focused on the creation and elaboration of the storyline and characters for a drama series to be produced by One Fine Day Films and Ginger Ink Films.

-“We work in a mentorship-style programme where we bring in mentors, scriptwriters, directors and film actors to train the participants,” she said, rekindling memories of the 2012 drama film Nairobi Half Life, which the two companies co-produced.
+“We work in a mentorship-style programme where we invite mentors, scriptwriters, directors and film actors to train the participants,” she said, rekindling memories of the 2012 drama film Nairobi Half Life, which the two companies co-produced.
 The Kenyan thriller was the work of Kenyan and German film crews.

-“We also run workshops, where we bring in speakers from overseas to talk about the craft of film-making, and that’s how we ended up with this project,” she said.
+“We also run workshops, where we invite speakers from overseas to talk about the craft of film-making, and that’s how we ended up with this project,” she said

 “Master Class Script Writing for Screen”